rdfostrich/article-jws2018-ostrich/content/evaluation.md

 This shows that these approaches are better --storage-wise-- for the archival of versioned datasets.
 This table also shows that OSTRICH datasets with more versions are more prone to space savings using compression techniques like gzip compared to OSTRICH datasets with fewer versions.
-Furthermore, compressibility is reduced when auxiliary (both OSTRICH and HDT) indexes are compressed as well.

 #### Query Evaluation